 Mission: Community Assistance Center provides basic needs assistance for neighbors to prevent homelessness and hunger while promoting self-sufficiency and empowering them to thrive.

+CAC is a cornerstone of the human services network in the northern Perimeter area.
 Since 1987, CAC has played a vital role in the cities of Sandy Springs and Dunwoody by preventing hunger and homelessness, providing assistance for basic needs such as utilities, food and clothing, and actively engaging clients to work towards greater self-sufficiency.
-CAC is a cornerstone of the human services network in the northern Perimeter area.

 The need for human services in the Sandy Springs and Dunwoody communities is real.
 In suburban neighborhoods across the Atlanta region, increasing numbers of families struggle to make ends meet.
 Like many communities across the country, they are experiencing new challenges related to suburban poverty.
 Atlanta has experienced a dramatic demographic shift between 2000 and 2011 as the number of people living in poverty in the Atlanta suburbs grew by almost 160 percent.
 The need for assistance among residents of Sandy Springs and Dunwoody continues to increase as the cities grow and living expenses escalate.

 For anyone facing a crisis, knowing where to find help is often the biggest hurdle.
 CAC understands the unique challenges faced by lower-income families and is the first point of contact for Sandy Springs and Dunwoody residents in need.
-CAC provides resources and referrals to solve their problems and help to stabilize the family while charting a course towards greater financial independence for their future.
+CAC provides resources and referrals to solve their problems and helps to stabilize the family while charting a course towards greater financial independence for their future.

-Since 1987, CAC has helped more than 17,000 households cope with financial hardship.
+Since 1987, CAC has helped more than 20,000 households cope with financial hardship.